William Williams Pantycelyn

 William Williams, Pantycelyn (c.
-11 February 1717 – 11 January 1791), also known as William Williams, Williams Pantycelyn, and Pantycelyn, is generally seen as Wales's premier hymnist.
+11 February 1717 – 11 January 1791), also known as William Williams, Williams Pantycelyn or simply Pantycelyn, was generally seen as Wales's premier hymnist.
 He is also rated among the great literary figures of Wales, as a writer of poetry and prose.
 In religion he was among the leaders of the 18th-century Welsh Methodist revival, along with the evangelists Howell Harris and Daniel Rowland.

 Life

 Williams was born in 1717 at Cefn-coed farm in the parish of Llanfair-ar-y-bryn near Llandovery in Carmarthenshire, the son of John and Dorothy Williams.
 John died in 1742 and Dorothy later moved to the nearby farm of Pantycelyn ("Holly Hollow").
 William Williams himself is often referred to as Pantycelyn.

 The family were Nonconformists.
 He was educated locally and then at a nonconformist academy near Talgarth.
 He had intended to study medicine, but this changed in 1737–1738, when he was converted by the preaching of the evangelical Methodist revivalist Howell Harris in Talgarth.

 For much of his life, Williams lived in the parish of Llanfair-ar-y-bryn.
 He died at Pantycelyn in January 1791 at the age of 74 and is buried in Llanfair-ar-y-bryn churchyard.
 He is also commemorated by a memorial chapel in Llandovery.